stalhaali/SelfLearningDrawingBot/README.md

 ![Using drawing bot](https://github.com/stalhaali/SelfLearningDrawingBot/blob/main/readme_files/demo.gif "Gif of using app")

 # Installation
-One must also have git lfs downloaded.
-Download from this [link](https://git-lfs.github.com/).
+One must also have git lfs downloaded to properly run this app.
+Download it from this [link](https://git-lfs.github.com/).
 Then open command prompt and type "git lfs install", to install.

 Go to the directory you want to save this project in, and type